tremor-rs/tremor-www/docs/guides/metrics.md

 ### Pipeline

 The pipeline has to be set up as well.
-As pipelines don't come with a `with` section it is configured as part of a configuration directive with the sam name.
+As pipelines don't come with a `with` section, it is configured as part of a configuration directive with the same name.

-we choose the same 5 second interval.
+We choose the same 5-second interval.

 ```troy
   define connector metrics from metrics;